Crazy Beautiful You

-Crazy Beautiful You is a 2015 Filipino teen romantic comedy drama film film directed by Mae Cruz-Alviar from a screenplay written by Maan Dimaculangan-Fampulme, Bianca B. Bernardino, Jancy E. Nicolas, and Carmi G. Raymundo, based on a story by Rory B. Quintos.
+Crazy Beautiful You is a 2015 Filipino teen romantic comedy drama film directed by Mae Cruz-Alviar from a screenplay written by Maan Dimaculangan-Fampulme, Bianca B. Bernardino, Jancy E. Nicolas, and Carmi G. Raymundo, based on a story by Rory B. Quintos.
 The film stars Kathryn Bernardo and Daniel Padilla, with the supporting cast includes Lorna Tolentino, Gabby Concepcion, and Iñigo Pascual.

 Produced and distributed by Star Cinema, the film was theatrically released in the Philippines on February 25, 2015.